Jeffreyg2240/Independent-Study-Java/entries/Entry_3.md

 ### Week 3:
 During week 3, I decided to move away from Udemy for a bit and learn by myself, although I often took the challenge problems from Udemy and tested it on <b>IntelliJ</b> which is a Jave IDE.
 <br>
-At first I started to learn about arraries then moved towards reading user inputs, like if like "get.chomp" in Ruby.
+At first I started to learn about arrays then moved towards reading user inputs, like if like "get.chomp" in Ruby.
 Afterwards I learned how to <i>"parse"</i> an array meaning turning it from a string to a integer, to a double, and vice versa.
 <br>While testing it out I found that if I tried to parse an string that contained alphabets or symbols into a double or integer, the code would fail to run.
 <br><br>*** Note look at the comments of the code for description and explanation. ***
 ```java